Vincenzo-Parrulli/C.V./README.md

   Using a unique and customized CV created with HTML and CSS can set you apart from other candidates.
-  It demonstrates initiative, creativity, and dedication to presenting your professional profile in an innovative way.
+  It demonstrates initiative, creativity, and dedication to presenting your professional profile in an innovative way.<br>

   In summary, building your CV using HTML and CSS empowers you to create a personalized, visually